usnistgov/dioptra/docs/source/tutorials/example-tensorflow-adversarial-patches.rst

 .. warning::

-   Some of the demos assume that you have access to an on-prem deployment of the Securing AI Testbed that provides a copy of the Fruits360 and ImageNet datasets and a CUDA-compatible GPU.
+   Some of the demos assume that you have access to an on-prem deployment of Dioptra that provides a copy of the Fruits360 and ImageNet datasets and a CUDA-compatible GPU.
    These demos cannot be run on a typical personal computer.

 This demo provides three different versions of the adversarial patch attack on separate image classification datasets and model architectures.